 A beginner bat won’t be forever.
 It will probably be good for a year or two depending on the speed of your progress.
 As you improve, you will need to switch to a bat more suited for an intermediate standard.

 If you only ever want to play table tennis for a bit of fun, it’s fine to buy any old rubbish.
 But if you’re serious about improving, you should avoid the really cheap bats.
-You don’t have to spend a fortune, but a little extra investment in a decent starter bat will help you improve quicker.
+You don’t have to spend a fortune, but a little extra investment in a decent beginner bat will help you improve quicker.